(updated June 2024)

 Application Process

 The Medical Student Interview Committee includes approximately 80 members appointed by the Dean of the College of Medicine, the Senior Associate Dean for Educational Affairs, and the Assistant Dean for Admissions, who also serves as Chair of the Committee.
-Members include clinical and basic science faculty, community physicians, faculty from the Office for Health Care Excellence, Community and Belonging and 4th year medical students.
+Members include clinical and basic science faculty, community physicians, and 4th year medical students.

 Communications note: Most correspondence from the admissions office regarding the application is via e-mail but some may also be by phone.
 It is imperative that an applicant have a valid email address at all times throughout the process.
 It is also suggested that an applicant have an address to be used only for medical school application purposes and remove any spam blocker to prevent missed communication.
 Occasionally, time-sensitive information may be shared by phone so we recommend that applicants ensure that voicemail services are properly set up with ongoing capacity to receive and save messages.
 All address changes should be made through AMCAS, then notify the Admissions Office.

-All applicants selected for a secondary will receive an email from the UF Admissions Office with a link to the Professional School Application.
-This application is required of all applicants regardless of whether they have attended UF or not and has a non-refundable $30 fee plus processing charge.
-This is not a COM requirement but a university requirement; therefore, unfortunately the FAP waiver does not apply.
-Please direct all questions about the Professional Schools Application such as tuition, residency, etc., to UF Graduate & Professional Admissions at 352-392-1365 and ask to speak to someone about your professional school residency status.
+All applicants selected for a secondary will receive an email from the Admissions Office with links to two forms: the UF Professional School Application (required of all applicants regardless of whether they have attended UF or not) and the UF COM Secondary itself, which functions on the separate portal connected to AMCAS.
+The Professional School application has a non-refundable $30 fee plus processing charge.
+This is not a COM requirement but a university requirement; therefore, unfortunately the AMCAS FAP waiver does not apply.
+Please direct all questions about the Professional Schools Application such as state residency for tuition purposes, etc., to UF Graduate & Professional Admissions at 352-392-1365 and ask to speak to someone about your professional school residency status.
+The UF COM secondary itself does not have a fee.

 The regular admissions process is as follows:

-2. Academic performance and MCAT scores are reviewed and verified by AMCAS.
-Upon receipt of a verified AMCAS, our office will send materials for formal (secondary) application.
+- Transcripts and academic history entered by the applicant are compared and verified by AMCAS.
+MCAT scores automatically appear on an applicant’s AMCAS once released (note, verification of the rest of the AMCAS can take place without MCAT and letters having yet been received).
+Upon receipt of a verified AMCAS prior to October 15 (and, after October 15, a verified MCAT score of 500 as well) our office will send an invitation to submit secondary application materials.
 The deadline for submitting formal application materials, including letters of recommendation, is January 15th at 11:59 EDT for Regular MD and all Combined degree applicants.
 No application materials will be accepted after this date and there are no extensions of the deadline.
 Incomplete files will be canceled from further consideration.

-5. Interviews are held on Fridays from August through late February at the University of Florida College of Medicine.
-Applicants meet with the Assistant Dean for Admissions, Director of Admissions and Admissions Office staff, Associate Dean for Office for Health Care Excellence, Community and Belonging, and other faculty, administration and students for short presentations and interactive sessions pertaining to the program.
+- Interviews are held on Fridays from August through late February at the University of Florida College of Medicine.
+Applicants meet with the Assistant Dean for Admissions, Director of Admissions and Admissions Office staff, and other faculty, administration and students for short presentations and interactive sessions pertaining to the program.
 Tours of the facilities are provided.
 Each applicant has interviews with two members of the Medical Student Interview Committee.
 A subset of the Committee is designated to interview applicants on a particular Friday.
-Interviewees also meet with currently enrolled students during lunch and on tours. **For 2023 entry, all interviews will be conducted virtually.**
+Interviewees also meet with currently enrolled students during lunch and on tours. **For 2025 entry, all interviews will be conducted virtually.**

 Acceptance Protocols